trackmania-rl/tmrl/readme/get_started.md

 During training, make sure you don't see too many 'timestep timeouts' in the worker terminal.
 If you do, this means that your GPU is not powerful enough, and you should use remote training instead of localhost training (see `TmrlData\config\config.json`).

-Don't forget to tune training hyperparameters in `config.json` (the default should work for the LIDAR environment).
+Don't forget to tune training hyperparameters in `config.json` (the default should work for the `Full` environment).

 With carefully chosen hyperparameters, an RTX3080 on a distant machine as trainer and one local machine as worker/server, it takes approximatively 5 hours for the car to understand how to take a turn correctly in the LIDAR environment.
-And it takes more like 5 days in the raw screenshots environment! :wink:
+And it takes more like 2 days in the raw screenshots environment! :wink:

 _(Note: you can exit these processes by pressing `CTRL + C` in each terminal)_